London-bound Air India flight crashes during take-off in Ahmedabad

 Union Home Minister Amit Shah reportedly spoke with Gujarat Chief Minister Bhupendra Patel shortly after the incident.

-Unconfirmed reports suggest that former Chief Minister Vijay Rupani may be among those injured, though official confirmation is awaited.
+Unconfirmed reports claim that the crash may have injured former Chief Minister Vijay Rupani, though officials have not yet confirmed this.

-The Directorate General of Civil Aviation (DGCA) is expected to issue a formal statement soon.
-Updates from Air India and aviation authorities are awaited.
+The Directorate General of Civil Aviation (DGCA) will likely issue a formal statement soon, and Air India, along with aviation authorities, will provide further updates.

+All flight operations have been temporarily suspended at Sardar Vallabhbhai Patel International Airport following the crash of an Air India flight to London.

+“As a result, Sardar Vallabhbhai Patel International Airport, Ahmedabad, is currently not operational.
+All flight operations are temporarily suspended until further notice,” a spokesperson of Sardar Vallabhbhai Patel International Airport said in a statement.